koroltony/AccuScope/AccuScope Final Distribution/README.md

 ## Software Setup
 1. Python 3.10+
 2. Anaconda or other Python Environment Manager(optional)
-3. Laptop running a Python IDE (VSCode was preferred)
+3. Laptop running a Python IDE (VSCode highly preferred)

 ## Hardware Setup
 1. Both the laptop and the Arthrex Synergy Vision console needs to be connected to the same wifi network.